canonical/checkbox/.github/pull_request_template.md

     - This includes any API change to checkbox-ng/checkbox-support
     - Changes to PXU grammar/field requirements
-    - Breaking changes to dependencies in snaps (fwts upgrade for example) If your change is to providers it can only be (Infra, BugFix or New)
+    - Breaking changes to dependencies in snaps (fwts upgrade for example)

+If your change is to providers it can only be (Infra, BugFix or New).

-Example Title: Fixed bugged behaviour of checkbox load config (Bugfix) -->
+Signed commits are required.
+  - See CONTRIBUTING.md (https://github.com/canonical/checkbox/blob/main/CONTRIBUTING.md#signed-commits-required) for further instructions.
+  - If you are posting your first pull request from a fork of the repository, a Checkbox maintainer (someone with contributor / maintainer / admin rights) will be required to enable CI checks in the repo to be executed.
+    - This will be communicated with a comment to the PR of the form `/canonical/self-hosted-runners/run-workflows <SHA-for-HEAD-commit>`
+-->
+-->
 ## Description